Nihtster/ComplicatedText/README.md

   - Pre-publish maintenance (LICENSE & README)

 - 0.2

   - Updated program for longer sentences
   - Created RNGs for capital letters and symbols
   - Removed unused variables

+- 0.3
+  - Optimized and condensed program into one core method that generates and does comparisons

 ## License